 With hosts known for less than 4% of all described evaniid species, however, there are bound to be exceptional or otherwise unusual biologies.

 Evaniids are relatively well represented in the fossil record, with species found in amber resins from the Late Cretaceous (see Fig. 4; Deans et al. 2004, Basibuyuk et al. 2002, Basibuyuk et al. 2000a, 2000b), Upper Eocene (Sawoniewicz & Kupryjanowicz, 2003, Nel et al. 2002a, Brues 1933), and Miocene (Nel et al. 2002b), as well as compression fossils from the Upper Jurassic (Zhang and Zhang, 2000), Lower Cretaceous (Rasnitsyn, 1991), and Upper Cretaceous (Rasnitsyn & Brothers 2006, Rasnitsyn 1975).
 These fossils suggest that the family emerged nearly 150 million years ago and has changed little since.

 Fig. 4 Protoparevania lourothi Deans.
 From ~125 million year old Lebanese amber (Hauterivian).

-The relationships between extant ensign wasp genera have only recently been explored using modern phylogenetic methods (Deans et al., 2006), and more data are needed to fully resolve the evolutionary history of these wasps.
+The relationships between ensign wasp genera have only recently been explored using modern phylogenetic methods (Deans et al., 2006), and more data are needed to fully resolve the evolutionary history of these wasps.
 The emerging picture, however, does indicate that the current generic classification is relatively robust, with the exception of two clades: